lama-assaf/SocialAnalytics-MCP-rapidapi/README.md

 ## Installation

 ### Step 1: Adding MCP to your Python project

-We recommend using [uv](https://docs.astral.sh/uv/) to manage your Python projects.

 If you haven't created a uv-managed project yet, create one: